znoxx/tbng/doc/01-tbng-install_and_setup_EN.md

 Let's check an example:

-`johndoe@linuxbox:~$ sudo tbng/setup/configure_hostapd.py -a arm -i wlan0 -n my_access_point -p mysuperpassword -d nl80211`
+`johndoe@linuxbox:~$ sudo tbng/setup/configure_hostapd.py -a armhf -i wlan0 -n my_access_point -p mysuperpassword -d nl80211`

 Options, used in this command:

-* -a arm — use arm architecture.
+* -a armhf — use arm architecture.
 This is suitable for Orange PI, RP2 and above.
 For the RPI of the first version, you need to specify armvl6, and for desktop computers x86 or x86_64.
 For Orange Pi PC2 — aarch64.

 * -i wlan0 — interface